SoFi Review August 2020

 Financial Planning (1/5)

 SoFi scores below average in regards to financial planning tools made available online.
 While clients are able to model a single goal plan, they are unable to model “what if” scenarios or receive help determining how much to spend during retirement.
-Clients are unable to incorporate Social Security assumptions or additional retirement income, such as a pension benefit.
+Also, there are limited tools to model other large expenses or create a holistic plan.
+Finally, clients are unable to incorporate Social Security assumptions or additional retirement income, such as a pension benefit.

 Transparency and Conflicts (2/5)